Super Bowl XXXV: Baltimore Ravens

 The Ravens entered the game with the second-best defense in allowing yards in the league, with the fewest points allowed (165) and the fewest rushing yards allowed (970) during the regular season.
 At the time, they were the only team to hold the opposition to under 1,000 yards rushing in a season since the NFL adopted a 16-game schedule in 1978.
-Baltimore's 165 points allowed broke the record set by the 1986 Chicago Bears, who had given up 187 points.
+The Ravens' 165 points allowed broke the record set by the 1986 Chicago Bears, who had given up 187 points.
 The Ravens' defense had held their opponents to ten or fewer points in eleven games, including four shutouts.

 The defense was led by a trio of outstanding linebackers: Peter Boulware, Jamie Sharper, and Ray Lewis.
 During the regular season, Boulware recorded 7 sacks, while Sharper forced five fumbles and made one interception.
 Lewis was named the NFL Defensive Player of the Year by recording three sacks, making 138 tackles, and intercepting two passes.
 Pro Bowl defensive tackle Sam Adams and veteran Tony Siragusa anchored the defensive line, along with defensive ends Rob Burnett (10.5 sacks, three forced fumbles, and five fumble recoveries) and Pro Bowler Michael McCrary (6.5 sacks and three fumble recoveries).
 Baltimore also had an outstanding corps of defensive backs led by Pro Bowl veteran safety Rod Woodson, who along with Kim Herring, Duane Starks, and Chris McAlister combined for 17 interceptions.

 On offense, the Ravens' main strength was rushing, led by rookie Jamal Lewis (1,364 yards, six rushing touchdowns, 27 receptions, 298 yards) and Priest Holmes (588 yards, 32 receptions, 221 yards).
 Also, tight end Shannon Sharpe recorded 67 receptions for 810 yards and five touchdowns.
 Receiver Qadry Ismail added 49 receptions for 655 yards and four touchdowns.
 The offensive line was anchored by tackle Jonathan Ogden, who was named to the Pro Bowl for the fourth consecutive season.
 On special teams, Jermaine Lewis ranked second in the NFL with 36 punt returns for 578 yards and two touchdowns, while also catching nineteen passes for 161 yards and another score.
 Kicker Matt Stover led the NFL in field goals made (35) and attempted (39), while ranking seventh in field goal percentage (89.7) and second in scoring (135 points).